How to Thicken Gravies and Sauces Like a Chef

 Many cooks may already know about thickening sauces and gravies with cornstarch – Mixing one tablespoon of the white powdery substance with one tablespoon of cold water to make a slurry for blending into each cup of liquid to make a medium-thick sauce.

-When it comes to thickening gravy, soup, and other sauce-based recipes like casseroles and many Cajun and Creole dishes, making a gluten-free roux (a mixture of gluten-free flour and fat) as a base will add extra creaminess and density, which, in turn, helps to incorporate the other fatty ingredients into the finished product.
+When thickening gravy, soup, and other sauce-based recipes like casseroles and many Cajun and Creole dishes, making a gluten-free roux (a mixture of gluten-free flour and fat) as a base will add extra creaminess and density, which, in turn, helps incorporate the other fatty ingredients into the finished product.

 How to Thicken #HomemadeGravy and #RouxSauce Like a Chef - Make this #GlutenFree #BasicSauce #RouxRecipe #Food #Recipe